morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

   * HelloWorldFunction: Lambda function needs to be deployed into AWS
   * Type `Type: AWS::Serverless::Function` is SAM specific, different from CloudFormation.
 Lambda function type in CloudFormation is ` AWS::Lambda::Function`

+## Step function

+It is state machine to orchestrate very complex workflow.
+It can run up to one year.

+It is easy to debug, because you can visually see which step is failed.

+If one step is success, it will turns green.